XRPLF/rippled/src/ripple/net/ShardDownloader.md

 if (downloaded < total)
 {
-  // If we already download 1000 bytes to the partial file,
+  // If we already downloaded 1000 bytes to the database,
   // the range header will look like:
   // Range: "bytes=1000-"
   req.set(http::field::range, "bytes=" + to_string(downloaded) + "-");
 }
 else if(downloaded == total)
 {
   // Download is already complete.
-(Interruption Must
+(Interruption must
   // have occurred after file was downloaded but before
   // the state file was updated.)
 }